Much more than a pungent spice

-Ginger has played a fundamental role in traditional Chinese medicine for more than 2,000 years.
-According to Nicole Green, a registered acupuncturist, “Ginger strengthens the body’s yang energy, which is the internal heat needed for all metabolic processes.”
-This means that ginger is extremely effective in combatting a variety of concerns, from gastrointestinal difficulties to migraine headaches.
+Ginger has played a fundamental role in traditional Chinese medicine for over 2,000 years.
+According to Nicole Green, a registered acupuncturist, “ginger strengthens the body’s yang energy, which is the internal heat needed for all metabolic processes.”
+This means that ginger is extremely effective in combating a variety of concerns, from gastrointestinal difficulties to migraine headaches.

-The nearly 3 million Canadians who suffer from migraines know that these headaches can cause debilitating pain and interfere with daily functioning.
+Those who suffer from migraines know that these headaches can cause debilitating pain and interfere with daily functioning.
 The good news for these sufferers is that ginger can substantially decrease headache severity.

 Moreover, 20 percent of those who consumed sumatriptan experienced subjective side effects such as dizziness, vertigo, and heartburn.
 The only side effect reported by 4 percent of the ginger group was indigestion.